Best LED Lanterns

 - Some users have claimed the lantern does not deliver its advertised brightness

-Given the fact that at its peak, this can only produce 190 lumens of light you may think this is only average in this respect.
-Nah, it is the exact opposite because of the aforementioned individual panels of light that each emit 47.5 lumens of light.
+Given the fact that at its peak, this can only produce 250 lumens of light you may think this is only average in this respect.
+But the unique design casts an even, warm glow which lights an area well but is comfortable enough to look at.

 Construction and Durability